 - To have general administrative responsibility for department programs, subject to the approval of the dean of the college, and to conduct the business of the department efficiently.
-This broad responsibility includes the acquisition and management of funds and the hiring and supervision of faculty and staff. - To plan with the members of the faculty and the dean of the college a progressive program to encourage research and educational investigations. - To evaluate and improve instructional and administrative processes on an ongoing basis; to promote improvement of instruction by providing for the evaluation of each course when offered, including written evaluation by students of the course and instructors, and periodic course review by the faculty. - To evaluate faculty members annually in accordance with University, College and Department established criteria; to inform faculty members when they receive their annual review of their right to review their primary personnel file maintained by their department and to place in that file a response to any evaluation, comment, or other material contained in the file. - To recommend appointments, promotions, dismissals, and matters affecting the tenure of members of the department faculty to the dean of the college, in accordance with procedures set forth in Faculty Rule 3335-6 http://trustees.osu.edu and this department's Appointments, Promotion and Tenure document. - To see that all faculty members, regardless of their assigned location, are offered the departmental privileges and responsibilities appropriate to their rank; and in general to lead in maintaining a high level of morale. - To see that adequate supervision and training are given to those members of the faculty and staff who may profit by such assistance.
+This broad responsibility includes the acquisition and management of funds and the hiring and supervision of faculty and staff. - To plan with the members of the faculty and the dean of the college a progressive program to encourage research and educational investigations. - To evaluate and improve instructional and administrative processes on an ongoing basis; to promote improvement of instruction by providing for the evaluation of each course when offered, including written evaluation by students of the course and instructors, and periodic course review by the faculty. - To evaluate faculty members annually in accordance with University, College and Department established criteria; to inform faculty members when they receive their annual review of their right to review their primary personnel file maintained by their department and to place in that file a response to any evaluation, comment, or other material contained in the file. - After consultation with the eligible faculty, to recommend appointments, promotions, dismissals, and matters affecting the tenure of members of the department faculty to the dean of the college, in accordance with procedures set forth in Faculty Rules 3335-6 and 3335-7 and this department's Appointments, Promotion and Tenure document. - To see that all faculty members, regardless of their assigned location, are offered the departmental privileges and responsibilities appropriate to their rank; and in general to lead in maintaining a high level of morale. - To maintain a curriculum vitae for all personnel teaching a course in the department's curriculum. - To see that adequate supervision and training are given to those members of the faculty and staff who may profit by such assistance. - To facilitate and participate in prescribed academic program review processes, in collaboration with the dean of the college and the Office of Academic Affairs.

-Day-to-day responsibility for specific matters may be delegated to others, but the chair retains final responsibility and authority for all matters covered by this Pattern, subject when relevant to the approval of the dean, Office of Academic Affairs, the Graduate School, and Board of Trustees.
+Day-to-day responsibility for specific matters may be delegated to others, but the chair retains final responsibility and authority for all matters covered by this Pattern, subject when relevant to the approval of the dean, Office of Academic Affairs, and Board of Trustees.

 Operational efficiency requires that the chair exercise a degree of autonomy in establishing and managing administrative processes.
 Achievement of department academic goals is most successful with all faculty participation and discussion concerning matters of importance.
 The chair should, whenever possible, consult with the faculty on all educational and academic policy issues and will respect the principle of majority rule.

 When a departure from majority rule is judged to be necessary, the chair will explain to the faculty the reasons for the departure.
 The chair is responsible for the organization of services in the department.

-B Other Administrators
+B. Other Administrators

-In addition to the administrative roles of the members of the advisory committee, chairs of standing committees and the coordinators of program areas, other services are organized into these entities:
+In addition to the administrative roles of the members of the Faculty & Staff Advisory Committee, chairs of standing committees and the coordinators of program areas, other services are organized into these entities:

 i.
-Undergraduate Program Coordinator
+Academic Program Coordinator

-The Undergraduate Program Coordinator supports the Undergraduate Studies Chair.
-Duties include the coordination and management of resources to assure the following: providing information to prospective students, coordinating application materials for area reviews, notifying applicants of acceptance decisions, counseling students on department, program, and university procedures, and recording and maintaining minutes of Undergraduate Studies Committee meetings.
-All matters pertaining to the Undergraduate Program and applications that require office support should be directed to the Undergraduate Program Coordinator ii.
-Graduate Program Coordinator
+The Academic Program Coordinator supports the Undergraduate Studies Chair.
+Duties for the undergraduate program include the coordination and management of resources to assure the following: providing information to prospective students, coordinating application materials for area reviews, notifying applicants of acceptance decisions, counseling students on department, program, and university procedures, and recording and maintaining minutes of Undergraduate Studies Committee meetings.
+All matters pertaining to the Undergraduate Program and applications that require office support should be directed to the Academic Program Coordinator.